oluevaera/tmux-conda-inherit/README.md

 ```

 Add the following lines to your `.bashrc` or `.zshrc`.
-Change the `$flavour` value to the conda version you're using (anaconda, mamba, micromamba, etc.)
+Change the `flavor` value to the conda version you're using (anaconda, mamba, micromamba, etc.)
-Make sure that the path corresponds you your tmux plugin path.
+Make sure that the `source` path corresponds to your tmux plugin path.
 ```sh
 if [[ -n "$TMUX" ]] then
   export flavor='micromamba'